whitphx/streamlit-webrtc/README.md

 For those who know about the browser WebRTC API: The value of the rtc_configuration argument will be passed to the [`RTCPeerConnection`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) constructor on the frontend.

 ### Configure the TURN server if necessary
-Even if the STUN server is properly configured, media streaming may not work in some network environments.
+Even if the STUN server is properly configured, media streaming may not work in some network environments, either from the server or from the client.
-For example, in some office or public networks, there are firewalls which drop the WebRTC packets.
+For example, if the server is hosted behind a proxy, or if the client is on an office network, the WebRTC packets may be blocked (**Streamlit Community Cloud is the case**).
+[This article](https://blog.addpipe.com/troubleshooting-webrtc-connection-issues/#steptwodiscoverystunandturn) summarizes the possible situations.

-In such environments, setting up a [TURN server](https://webrtc.org/getting-started/turn-server) is a solution.
+In such environments, [TURN server](https://webrtc.org/getting-started/turn-server) is required.

-There are some options:
+There are several options for setting up a TURN server:
 * [Twilio Network Traversal Service](https://www.twilio.com/docs/stun-turn) (_recommended_) is a stable and easy-to-use solution.
-It's a paid service, but you can start with a free trial with some amount of balance.
+It's a paid service, but you can start with a free trial with a certain amount of credit.
-  The [WebRTC sample app hosted on Community Cloud](https://webrtc.streamlit.app/) uses this option.
-See [how it retrieves the ICE servers information from Twilio API](https://github.com/whitphx/streamlit-webrtc-example/blob/79ac65994a8c7f91475647d65e63b5040ea35863/sample_utils/turn.py) and [use it in the app](https://github.com/whitphx/streamlit-webrtc-example/blob/79ac65994a8c7f91475647d65e63b5040ea35863/pages/1_object_detection.py#L141).
+  The [WebRTC sample app hosted on the Community Cloud](https://webrtc.streamlit.app/) uses this option.
+See [how it retrieves the ICE server information from the Twilio API](https://github.com/whitphx/streamlit-webrtc-example/blob/79ac65994a8c7f91475647d65e63b5040ea35863/sample_utils/turn.py) and [how to use it in the app](https://github.com/whitphx/streamlit-webrtc-example/blob/79ac65994a8c7f91475647d65e63b5040ea35863/pages/1_object_detection.py#L141).
 * The [Open Relay Project](https://www.metered.ca/tools/openrelay/) provides a free TURN server.
 However, it does not seem to be stable enough and is often down.
-* Self-hosted TURN server is also an option.
+* A self-hosted TURN server is also an option.
 See https://github.com/whitphx/streamlit-webrtc/issues/335#issuecomment-897326755.

 ## Logging
 For logging, this library uses the standard `logging` module and follows the practice described in [the official logging tutorial](https://docs.python.org/3/howto/logging.html#advanced-logging-tutorial).
 Then the logger names are the same as the module names - `streamlit_webrtc` or `streamlit_webrtc.*`.